urmsandeep/DevOps/Exercises/Jenkins-Hello-World-Job.md

 Select Git under Source Code Management.
 Enter the repository URL: https://github.com/<your-username>/repo.git

-### Build Triggers
-To schedule builds, enable "Build periodically" and use cron syntax.
-Example cron syntax:
-H * * * *
-This will trigger the job once every hour.

 ### Build Steps
 Under Build, click Add build step → Execute shell.
 Add the following shell script
 ```
-echo "Hello, Jenkins!"
+sh hello-world.sh
 ```
 ### Step 4: Save and Run the Job
 Click Save to save your job configuration.
 On the job page, click Build Now to run the job.

+### Build Triggers
+To trigger build click on Jenkins Dashboard -> HelloWorld -> Build Now This will trigger the build job.

 #### Step 5: View the Build Output
 Navigate to the Build History section on the left-hand side of the job page.